mrturcot/Gentoo-Stuff/README.md

   - Gentoox86-64 AMDGPU (vaapi) OpenRC Gnome X11 Pipewire - Portage configs

- /etc/portage files could serve as a drop-in replacement for other similar setups with amdgpu.
+ /etc/portage files could serve as a drop-in replacement for other setups.

 User needs to set